Plan to Pay

-In order to secure renewable water, the plan calls for the Water Resources fee to increase slowly at around 3.5 percent per year.
+In order to secure renewable water, the plan calls for the Water Resources fee to increase slowly at around 3.5% per year.
 The plan is designed to ensure fairness between existing customers and future customers.
 For existing residents, it is important to understand the planned future growth of the community will help to keep rates and fees for renewable water lower.
 We need the systems to deliver renewable water with or without the growth.
 Having more people move to the area, as planned, will help to spread out the costs of these systems among more residents.

 Castle Rock Water is working hard to continue to strategically allocate available funds to these efforts.
-However, market changes indicate that larger investments, currently as much as 13 percent more than what was estimated in our most recent financial plan, may be required.
+However, market changes indicate that larger investments, currently as much as 13% more than what was estimated in our most recent financial plan, may be required.
 The Town is working to mitigate the impacts of those possible increases through our regional partnerships, conservation and efficiency improvements, proactive planning, and a host of other strategies.

 Regional partnerships are key to our financial strategy.
 Castle Rock is not the only community that must secure a renewable water supply.
 Other South Metro communities are also currently dependent on non-renewable Denver Basin groundwater.
 These communities are all working to ensure their long-term water futures.

-- Inverness Water & Sanitation District
+- Inverness Water and Sanitation District

-- Parker Water & Sanitation District
+- Parker Water and Sanitation District

-- Pinery Water & Sanitation District
+- Pinery Water and Sanitation District

-- Stonegate Water & Sanitation District
+- Stonegate Water and Sanitation District

-- Dominion Water & Sanitation District
+- Dominion Water and Sanitation District

-- Cottonwood Water & Sanitation District
+- Cottonwood Water and Sanitation District

 - Denver Water